- Ph. D. in Educational Studies, Emory University, 2012

 Problem-based and project-based learning

-Nadia Behizadeh is an assistant professor of adolescent literacy in the College of Education’s Department of Middle and Secondary Education.
+Nadia Behizadeh is an assistant professor of adolescent literacy in the College of Education & Human Development’s Department of Middle and Secondary Education.
 Her past middle level experience includes teaching English, language arts, history, and reading; co-developing and running an advisory program; serving on a design team for a project-based learning school; and leading school-wide professional development using Critical Friends Groups.
 At the university level, she has taught undergraduate and graduate courses in educational research, content literacy and language diversity, and supervised pre-service teachers.

 Her research interests include adolescent writing instruction and assessment (including large-scale sociocultural portfolio assessment), authentic literacy instruction, culturally relevant pedagogy, reading and writing across the curriculum and problem-based and project-based learning.
 Behizadeh currently serves as a program faculty for the Bachelor of Science in Education in Middle Level Education program, program faculty for the Doctor of Philosophy in Teaching and Learning program (Language and Literacy and Teaching and Teaching Education concentrations) and is an affiliate faculty for the Doctor of Education in Curriculum and Instruction program.